enzanki-ars/voicemeeter-remote-python/README.md

 ## Usage
 You may use this wrapper in two ways.

-With a context manager, be aware that once your code leaves the scope of the `with` statement logout will be called automatically.
+#### With a context manager:
+Be aware that once your code leaves the scope of the `with` statement logout will be called automatically.
 Pass the `vmr` object to other classes and functions if you need to, for example: